-4.1 User Client (UC Registration) - Home Operator platform
+4.1 UC Registration - Home Operator platform

-This procedure describes the registration between the user client and the Operator Platform, allowing the user client to be authenticated and authorized to access the service.
+This procedure describes the registration between the UC and the Operator Platform, allowing the UC to be authenticated and authorized to access the service.

-Figure 9: User Client (UC Registration)- Home Operator platform
+Figure 10: UC Registration- Home Operator platform

-- A user client (UC) on a UE tries to register on its home OP.
+- A UC on a UE tries to register on its home OP.
 This request can be triggered by a cloudlet discovery from the application on the device.
 The register request is driven to the OP UNI of the operator hosting the user, whose URL is composed using the unique network operator identifiers, MCC & MNC.
-E.g. config.edge.mnc<MNC>.mcc<MCC>.3gppnetwork.org - From this registration request, the OP derives a request for profile and credentials to the operator's Subscriber Profile Repository (SPR) endpoint, accessed through the SBI. - The OP validates the user access based on the information and credentials retrieved from the operator's SPR endpoint and the information and identities received from the UC in the registration request. - The User Client receives the authentication validation and is authorized to request OP services from that moment onwards (e.g. cloudlet discoveries).

-Note: Other authentication/authorization methods like UC redirection to an external entity can also be considered.
+E.g. config.edge.mnc<MNC>.mcc<MCC>.3gppnetwork.org - From this registration request, the OP derives a request for profile and credentials to the operator's Subscriber Profile Repository (SPR) endpoint, accessed through the SBI. - 3.
+The OP validates the user access based on the information and credentials retrieved from the operator's SPR endpoint and the information and identities received from the UC in the registration request. - 4.
+The UC receives the authentication validation and is authorized to request OP services from that moment onwards (e.g. cloudlet discoveries). - Note: Other authentication/authorization methods like UC redirection to an external entity can also be considered.

-4.2 User Client (UC Registration) - Visited Operator platform
+4.2 UC Registration - Visited Operator platform

-This procedure describes the User Client registration with an Operator Platform while accessing the service from a visited network.
+This procedure describes the UC registration with an Operator Platform while accessing the service from a visited network.
 For such cellular roaming, two models exist as defined in section 3.3.4:

-- Home routing, for scenarios where edge services provided by the visited network cannot be supported. - The Home OP is the only OP involved in this case, with registration handled as defined in section 4.1.
-Figure 10 shows the relations between the networks in this case.
-This scenario comes with limitations on application availability due to increased latency (see section 4.5). - 2.
-Local breakout, to access edge nodes available in the visited network.
-This model is preferred because the edge cloud service is provided closer to the User Client then.
+1. Home routing, for scenarios where edge services provided by the visited network cannot be supported.

+The Home OP is the only OP involved in this case, with registration handled as defined in section 4.1.
+Figure 11 shows the relations between the networks in this case.
+This scenario comes with limitations on application availability due to increased latency (see section 4.5).

+2. Local breakout, to access edge nodes available in the visited network.
+This model is preferred because the edge cloud service is provided closer to the UC then.

-In this case, the Home OP is involved managing the subscriber's authentication and authorisation, with the Edge Discovery provided by the Visited OP.
-While not a service flow because detailed interface impact hasn't been studied yet (see section 1.2), Figure 11 shows the relations between the networks in this case with the following clarifications:
+In this case, the Home OP manages the subscriber's authentication and authorisation, with the Edge Discovery provided by the Visited OP.
+While not a service flow because detailed interface impact hasn't been studied yet (see section 1.2), Figure 12 shows the relations between the networks in this case with the following clarifications: